-Soundproofing is becoming more of a major concern as families become larger and as more activities that were once confined to outside the home are now brought inside the home.
+Soundproofing is becoming more of a major concern as families become larger and more activities that were once confined to outside the home are now brought into the home.
 These outside activities namely are the introduction of home offices, media rooms with full-sized projection rooms, video game rooms, and more.

 Slow The Vibration

-Since sound is created by the transmission of vibrations through the air the logical thing to do is to slow down those vibrations.
+Since sound is created by the transmission of vibrations through the air, the logical thing to do is to slow down those vibrations.

-So one rule of thumb is to think in terms of airflow into your house and how that airflow gets in.
+One rule of thumb is to think in terms of airflow into your house and how that airflow gets in.
 The mindset you use when finding cold drafts in your house is the same you use when looking for “sound drafts.”

-It may seem improbable, but sealing gaps and cracks in walls, doors, windows is one way of soundproofing your house.
+It may seem improbable, but sealing gaps and cracks in walls, doors, and windows is one way of soundproofing your house.
 Adding weatherstripping to the bottoms of doors, caulking cracks, and putting up storm doors and windows reduces the airflow that brings these “sound drafts.”

 Measuring Sound Transmission

 One method of measuring sound transmission is STC, or Sound Transmission Class.
 Higher STC numbers mean better soundproofing.
 For instance, an STC of 50 means that you will not hear a person talking loudly on the other side of a wall.